 Identify the strengths of your multilingual and bilingual employees and assign special projects to utilize these skills.
 These employees will be able to contribute to other departments and can capitalize on the environments in which they feel comfortable and in turn, can lead to gained trust and confidence in the company they work for.

 In addition, in 2012, the National Institute of Health (NIT) conducted a study which found that multitasking is naturally easier for bilingual individuals.
 Although the study focused on children, it did refer to executive functions , such as the mental process of switching tasks, the ability to pay attention, and to stay organized and strategize assignments.
 Bilingual persons have two sets of “rules” in their memory bank (one of each language) so switching back and forth between each language is more natural for them.

 With these five tips in mind, solid communication plans outline cultural differences, communication strategies and provides materials in the employee’s native tongue are essential for managing multilingual workforce.

 Share this Post

-We solve language and transportation needs nationwide.
+Making Connections Nationwide.
 For more information about Interpreters Unlimited, please call 800-726-9891 to speak with a representative.